-“Is La Sagrada Familia worth seeing whilst we’re in Barcelona?”
+“Is La Sagrada Familia worth seeing while we’re in Barcelona?”
 It’s a question I get asked every week.
-And the short answer is an emphatic “Yes!”
+And the short answer is an emphatic “Yes!”.
 But you’ve got to do it the right way… seriously.
 Here’s how.

 I lived in the Sagrada Familia barrio for a year and could see the Gothic towers from my bedroom window.
 I could hear the cranking of the cranes as they busied away from dusk till dawn.

 I was even there when the Pope came to consecrate the still-incomplete church in 2010 – and, yes, really, it is a church, not a cathedral.
 It was hell.

 And then I heard that you could take a Sagrada Familia tour that skips the line…